graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Body

-The body of the server's response MUST follow the requirements for a [GraphQL response](#sec-Response), encoded directly in the chosen media type.
+The body of the server's response MUST follow the requirements for a _GraphQL response_, encoded directly in the chosen media type.

 A server MUST indicate the media type of the response with a `Content-Type` header, and SHOULD indicate the encoding (e.g.